pyvideo/richard/docs/contributors/dev_layout.rst

    |- docs/          -- documentation
    |- requirements/  -- requirements files for pip
    \- richard/       -- richard django project
+      |- base/       -- base code shared by the other apps
       |- pages/      -- code for "about", "contac", etc pages
       |- sampledata/ -- code for loading sampledata from apps
       |- sitenews/   -- code for sitenews